ocademy-ai/machine-learning/_sources/prerequisites/python-programming-introduction.md

 ### Exercise: Level 2

 1. Create a folder named day_1 inside `open-academy` folder.
-Inside `day_1` folder, create a Python file `helloworld.py` and repeat questions 1, 2, 3 and 4.
+Inside `day_1` folder, create a Python file `helloworld.py` and repeat questions 1, 2, 3, and 4.
 Remember to use `print()` when you are working on a Python file.
 Navigate to the directory where you have saved your file, and run it.

 ### Exercise: Level 3

-1. Write an example for different Python data types such as Number(Integer, Float, Complex), String, Boolean, List, Tuple, Set and Dictionary.
+1. Write an example for different Python data types such as Number(Integer, Float, Complex), String, Boolean, List, Tuple, Set, and Dictionary.
 2. Find a [Euclidian distance](https://en.wikipedia.org/wiki/Euclidean_distance#:~:text=In%20mathematics%2C%20the%20Euclidean%20distance,being%20called%20the%20Pythagorean%20distance.) between (2, 3) and (10, 8)

 🎉 CONGRATULATIONS! 🎉